hastyy/Mercedes-Benz.io-Frontend-Developer-Challenge-for-SINFO-Solution/README.md

     - You can use Webpack, Gulp, Grunt or any other tools/`NPM packages` that may help you with this task.

 8. Bonus #4 - *We will only take this into consideration when all of the above points work as expected.*
+    - If you've come this far..
+Congratulations!!
+And if you still have time try the following:
     - Backup your project, duplicate it, remove the Lory dependency and re-create the slider using only your own "vanilla" JavaScript.
     - You should only send us your challenge project with this "vanilla" JavaScript slider implementation if the slider is fully working and isn't "breaking" any of the other features.
     - If for some reason (time, complexity, etc) you can't finish the slider implementation using only "vanilla" JavaScript, please just send us the (backup) challenge that uses Lory for the slider.